Dr Alexandra Loske

 In 2013 she curated Regency Colour and Beyond 1785 - 1850 at the Royal Pavilion, Brighton.

-Alexandra Loske joined the team of associate tutors in the department of Art History in November 2008 and has since been teaching the modules Visual Cultures II and Art on Site and contributed to the lecture courses Communicating Art, Stories of Art, Objects of Art, Art and the City and Exhibition Studies.
+Alexandra Loske joined the team of associate tutors in the department of Art History in November 2008 and has since been teaching the modules Visual Cultures II and Art on Site and contributed to the lecture courses Communicating Art, Stories of Art, Objects of Art, Art and Artists, Art in the Modern Era, Art and the City, and Exhibition Studies.

-In 2012 and 2013 she taught a course on the history of British fashion at the International Summer School, University of Sussex.
+Since 2012 she has also been teaching modules on the history of British fashion and Royal palaces and patronage at the International Summer School, University of Sussex.

 Alexandra was the Resources Coordinator and Language Learning Advisor of the Language Learning Centre from 2001 until 2011.